-Update 3/10/21: After the Good Morning Britain outburst, the UK’s Office of Communications received over 41,000 complaints about Piers Morgan’s behavior, according to The Guardian.
+After Morgan’s initial outburst, the UK’s Office of Communications received over 41,000 complaints about his behavior.
 One of the complaints was from Meghan Markle herself.
-The Guardian “understands that a formal complaint was lodged with ITV on behalf of the duchess after the broadcast,” the publication reported on Wednesday (March 10.)
 The sheer number of complaints prompted the UK’s regulatory organization to “launch an investigation into whether his comments broke the UK broadcasting code relating to harm and offense.”
-As that’s underway, here are five things to know about Piers.

 Piers Morgan just walked off the Good Morning Britain set (!!!) after co-presenter Alex Beresford defended Harry and Meghan and condemned Piers' treatment of them in yesterday's programming pic.twitter.com/mH75J8ND4O